Skip to content

 Anxiety disorders

-Anxiety disorders, including generalized anxiety disorder (GAD), social anxiety disorder, and panic disorder,
+Anxiety disorders, including generalized anxiety disorder (GAD)social anxiety disorder, and panic disorder, often coexist.

-Children and adults with ADHD may experience excessive worry, fearfulness, restlessness, and physical symptoms of anxiety, such as muscle tension and difficulty concentrating.
+The symptoms such as excessive worry, fearfulness, restlessness, and physical symptoms of anxiety, such as muscle tension and difficulty concentrating are shared with the disorders.

 Depression